 I chose this recipe for Pan-Fried Mung Beans with Tempeh to round out our Super Natural Every Day week as a bit of an experiment.
 On paper, this is a health food recipe through and through.
 I mean mung beans, tempeh, and broccoli are the stuff 1970s-era hippie health jokes were made of.
 I was dying to see if this could actually be tasty in the deft hand of Heidi Swanson.
 And sure enough, it is.

-Entries tagged with 'Super Natural Every Day'
+'Super Natural Every Day' on Serious Eats

 A bowl of cold soba noodles are perfect hot weather eating, as we established yesterday.
 Mild and nutty, hearty and cooling all at once, we could really eat the noodles all summer long with no complaints.
 Heidi Swanson's version of soba from Super Natural Every Day dresses quick-cooked and quick-chilled buckwheat noodles with a nutty dressing of black sesame, sunflower seeds, and pine nuts sweetened with sugar and spiced with cayenne.